 12:00 Male voices at the onset of puberty with Professor Martin Ashley

-15:30 When I Grow Up – a Musical Theatre workshop with Sam Oladeinde
+15:30 When I Grow Up – a Musical Theatre workshop with Alastair Brookshaw

-The day also includes two breakout sessions 'Boys... in their own words'
+The day also includes a breakout session 'Boys... in their own words'

 - All four sessions in the main programme will be recorded and available to view online for those who have booked in advance

-- In addition, the Musical Theatre workshop with Sam Oladeinde will be live-streamed on the day
+- In addition, the Musical Theatre workshop with Alastair Brookshaw will be live-streamed on the day

-- For safe-guarding reasons, the breakout sessions will not be recorded and only available for those attending live
+- For safe-guarding reasons, the breakout session will not be recorded and only available for those attending live

 Pricing and booking